-The PSRA's mission is to control and supervise Auctioneers, Estate Agents, Letting Agents and Management Agents and to protect the interests of the public in their interaction with them by ensuring that high standards are maintained in the delivery of property services.
-As an agency of the Department of Justice and Equality, the PSRA is the State organisation responsible for licensing and regulating all of Ireland's Property Services Providers.
+The PSRA's mission is to protect the interests of the public in their interaction with Property Services Providers by ensuring that high standards are maintained and delivered, through the licensing, supervision and regulation of Property Services Providers.
+As an agency of the Department of Justice, the PSRA is the State organisation responsible for licensing and regulating all of Ireland's Property Services Providers.

-The work of the PSRA contributes to the Department's high level strategic goal of maintaining a safe and secure Ireland.
+The work of the PSRA contributes to the Department's mission of a safe, fair, inclusive Ireland.